Education in the time of Extinction

 Beyond basic education, ensuring people have the fundamental tools to live in a complex world- literacy numeracy, critical thinking, skills etc, what is it we are educating people for? and How?

-A small group of us embarked on this question, and realised a framework to ensure we embed the competencies individuals need to navigate and thrive in an increasingly complex and uncertain world; a world which for the most part doesn’t yet exist, and which is unknowable.
+A small group of us embarked on this question, and realised a framework to ensure we embed the competencies individuals need to navigate and thrive in an increasingly complex and uncertain world; a world which for the most part does not yet exist, and which is largely uncertain.
 We also developed an evaluation framework for what we called the ‘key compenencies’ for Education for Sustainable Development.

-This webinar will be a chance to peer into the complexity of a world that doesn’t yet exist and glimpse the possibility (or impossibility) of equipping ourselves for this world.
+This webinar will be a chance to peer into the complexity of a world that does not yet exist and glimpse into the possibility of equipping ourselves for this world.
 You will be challenged to look beyond your’ knowns’ to the unknowable unknowns.
 We will also share some of our findings about how we have applied education for unknowable unknown to educational settings, and how, in turn, we can start to evaluate whether specific educational settings are enabling learners to acquire these key competencies.

 He co-designed and co-facilitated the first Deep Adaptation Deep Dive in December 2018, is part of a group who are exploring what ‘Deep Adaptation’ means both personally and as a society.